Paul Warfield: Memphis Southmen

 In March 1974, he was selected by the Toronto Northmen in the second round (23rd overall) of the WFL Pro Draft.
 Prior to the start of the 1974 season, Warfield and teammates Larry Csonka and Jim Kiick made what were then surprising decisions.
-Tragically, they left the Dolphins at the conclusion of the season for what appeared to be more lucrative pastures with the Northmen of World Football League (WFL).
+They left the Dolphins at the conclusion of the season for what appeared to be more lucrative pastures with the Northmen of World Football League (WFL).
 The Northmen then moved to Memphis, Tennessee, without playing a game in Toronto, and became the Memphis Southmen.
 Warfield played the 1975 season with the Memphis Southmen, catching 25 passes for 422 yards and three touchdowns.

 Return to Browns and retirement

 After the dissolution of the WFL following the 1975 season, Warfield told reporters he would be interested in rejoining the Browns if the Southmen were not admitted into the NFL.
 The Southmen were refused admittance, and Warfield was ultimately persuaded to rejoin by Browns owner Art Modell, who felt Warfield would be a valuable asset as both a receiver and in public relations.
 Warfield played his final two pro football seasons in Cleveland, catching 38 passes for 613 yards and six touchdowns in 1976 and 18 passes for 251 yards and two touchdowns in 1977.
 In his eight years with the Browns, he caught 271 passes for 5,210 yards and 52 touchdowns.

 In his 13 NFL seasons Warfield caught 427 passes for 8,565 yards for 20.1 yards per catch and scored 85 touchdowns.
 He added another 204 yards on 22 rushing attempts.
 In 18 playoff games, he caught 58 passes for 1,121 yards and five touchdowns.
-His 85 career receiving touchdowns is tied for 15th most in NFL history, and his 20.1 average yards per reception is tied for the fourth highest among players with at least 200 career receptions and the highest among players with at least 300 receptions.
+His 85 career receiving touchdowns were tied for #3 in NFL history at the time of his retirement, and is tied for 19th most in 2025, and his 20.1 average yards per reception is tied for the fourth highest among players with at least 200 career receptions and the highest among players with at least 300 receptions.
 At the time of his retirement, his 1,121 postseason receiving yards were the second highest total in NFL history, trailing only Fred Biletnikoff by 46 yards.